Maya Mountains: Peaks

 The range's highest peaks are Doyle's Delight at 3688 ft and Victoria Peak at 3680 ft.

 Rivers

 Nine streams with a Strahler order greater than 1 flow from the Mountains into the Caribbean Sea, namely, five tributaries of the Belize River, two tributaries of the Monkey River, and the Sittee River and Boom Creek.

 Karst

-Prominent karstic features within the Mountains include the Chiquibul Spring and Cave System, the Vaca Plateau, the Southern and Northern Boundary Faults, and possibly an aquifer contiguous with that of the Yucatan Peninsula.
+Prominent karstic features within the Mountains include the Chiquibul Spring and Cave System, the Vaca Plateau, the Southern and Northern Boundary Faults, and possibly an aquifer contiguous with that of the Yucatán Peninsula.

 Plutons

 The Mountains 'are the only source of igneous and metamorphic materials' in Belize.
-These are exposed in three plutons, ie Mountain Pine Ridge, Hummingbird Ridge, and the Cockscomb Basin.
-It has been recently suggested that the former was mined by stonemasons at Pacbitun for the manufacture and trade of stonetools, eg manos and metates.
+These are exposed in three plutons, i.e. Mountain Pine Ridge, Hummingbird Ridge, and the Cockscomb Basin.
+It has been recently suggested that the former was mined by stonemasons at Pacbitun for the manufacture and trade of stonetools, e.g. manos and metates.

 Climate

 Precipitation decreases from 98 in per annum in the northwestern extreme of the Mountains to 59 in per annum in its southeastern extreme.